 MRSEC microfluidics scientists consult for a variety of companies and the fabrication facilities are available for use per fee.
 Direct inquires to the MRSEC microfluidics facility to firstname.lastname@example.org.

 Microfluidic experiments are conducted in a dedicated laboratory.
-There are four microfluidic set-ups each equipped with video cameras, structured illumination sources, automated xyz scanning stages, computer controlled syringe pumps for volume driven flow and computer controlled solenoid valves for pressure driven flow.
+There are multiple microfluidic set-ups each equipped with video cameras, structured illumination sources, automated xyz scanning stages, computer controlled syringe pumps for volume driven flow and a set-up for computer controlled pressure driven flow.